-It’s best to do the test first thing in the morning, when your urine is most concentrated and hCG levels are highest.
-Pregnancy test kits must be stored in the refrigerator before using.
+It’s best to do the test first thing in the morning when your urine is most concentrated and hCG levels are highest.
+Pregnancy tests and pregnancy kits must be stored in the refrigerator before using.
 Avoid any form of liquid intake before testing for pregnancy.

 Once you’ve bought the pregnancy test, follow these steps to ensure that you get an accurate result.

 Step 1: Sit down on the toilet and urinate either on the stick or in the cup provided (the method will depend on the brand you’ve purchased.)
 For an optimal result, collect a sample during midstream of urination (urinate a bit first before obtaining a sample.)

 Step 2: If you’ve used the plastic cup method, use the supplied dropper and drop a small amount of urine on the indicated area.
 Some brands may require you to place the absorbent area into the collected urine; hold it in for the amount of time as per the instructions.

 Step 3: It usually takes between 5 – 10 minutes before the result will appear; check this on the instructions.